Wondering Why the Fridge Is Not Cold but the Freezer Is?

 Combination refrigerators with a freezer compartment work almost the same as any other fridge, but sometimes, the two chambers don't work as expected.

+Some people wonder, what could be the reason why’s the refrigerator not cooling?
 Don’t be alarmed if your freezer keeps working, but the refrigerator stops cooling your food.
 The issue could be caused by a few different reasons that are easy to fix.

 Read the Manual First